Rusutsu Resort | A perfect mountain with endless slopes and a variety of conditions | Hokkaido

 First thing in the morning, you can ski freely from the summit of Mt.
 Isola

-This service is only available during the New Year holidays and during the peak season in January and February, when the chances of hitting powder are high.
-Rusutsu's First Track, where you can enjoy a powder long run of an unparalleled scale, is a must-try.
+This service is only available on Sundays during the New Year holidays and the peak season of January and February, when the chances of hitting powder are high.
+Rusutsu's First Track offers a powder long run on a scale unlike anywhere else, so you shouldn't miss it.

 A series of footage shot in Rusutsu by international film crews